samutheceo/multichar/LEGGIMI.md

-# Designed by "samu
+# Developed, Designed and Arranged by "samu,
-## Developed by "samu, ShadowIMn & Eragon.

-## TATICAL GAMEMODE PREMIUM VERSION
+# on esx_identity & esx_multicharacter.